amTeaq/Bypass-Windows-Defender/README.md

 #### In the image just below, you can see how the user mode and the kernel mode interract :

  ![image](https://user-images.githubusercontent.com/76106120/151557062-8362dc30-e1bf-495f-9dc9-0f046ea21b70.png)

+ The AV/EDR products knows that the sensitive spot is when the ntdll.dll give the syscall number to execute to the kernel mode.